Alan-Miller/http-mini/rpg/README.md

 <!-- <img src="https://raw.githubusercontent.com/DevMountain/weatherman/master/readme-assets/solution.PNG"/> -->

 ENEMIES AT OUR GATE!
 In this mini project we will use axios to make requests to an API of characters.
 We'll be creating, reading, updating, and deleting these characters from the API.
 The API exists as a file called db.json in the project folder and is served up through json-server, a dependency in the package.json file which simulates a hosted API.
 If you are interested in how json-server was used in this project, there are some notes you can read at the bottom after completing today's mini project.
 For the purposes of this project, just know you'll be interacting with the API in a similar way to how you would in a real environment.
+We'll make use of GET, POST, PATCH, and DELETE methods in our requests.

 ## Setup